 - Telos has improved upon token allocation (Telos Network and the Token Cap)

-- Telos has improved upon voting by utilizing inverse-weighted voting.
+- Telos has improved upon voting by utilising inverse-weighted voting.
 One must select and vote 30 block producers in order to utilise the full weight of their vote.
 Without doing this the value of the vote will be proportionally reduced.

 - Telos infrastructure and governance will be run by high quality and trusted custodians individually referred to as a Block Producer(BP)